Rabin-Lama/simple-CI-CRUD/readme.rst

 Introduction
 ###################

 This is a simple crud application developed in codeigniter 3.
-It also has login system.
+It also has a login system.

 *******************
 Database info